Prequel to Fate/stay night.

 Animation:

-themselves.
-In Fate/Zero there are no cases of cutting corners in the animation even during the most intense action
+the characters themselves.
+In Fate/Zero there are no cases of cutting corners in the animation even during the most

-moments in the show.
-Moreover Fate/Zero does well to keep their animation quality consistent even during the most ardent
+intense action moments in the show.
+Moreover Fate/Zero does well to keep their animation quality consistent even during

 Other than that the animation especially, is where you can see all the time, the effort and money invested into the show

-the scenery, the weaponry, the vehicles and most importantly the characters.
-From the liquid gold look to Archer's Gate
+like the scenery, the weaponry, the vehicles and most importantly the characters.
+From the liquid gold look to

-outdid themselves on giving the little things the aesthetic appeal to make the anime that much more immersible.
+Fate/Zero studio Ufotable outdid themselves on giving the little things the aesthetic appeal to make the anime that much

 Color Palette and Lighting:

-shows it.
-The colors lean more towards the cool side, and even when you've got a warmer color, lighting effects add such
+artwork shows it.
+The colors lean more towards the cool side, and even when you've got a warmer color, lighting

-a rich contrast to nearly every scene that gives it a more serious atmosphere.
-From an artistic standpoint, Fate/Zero's
+effects add such a rich contrast to nearly every scene that gives it a more serious atmosphere.
+From an artistic

 Rating: 10